 Although I expected there to be a language barrier, I still felt frustrated and uneasy in my environment.
 I was also disappointed that I would not be able to make the most of my connections with locals due to my inability to communicate.

 All the passengers were shocked by the intensity of the ride.
-The most unsuspecting passengers were two parents tightly gripping their 3-month old baby!
-Thankfully, after 30 minutes of a rollercoaster journey, we all arrived safely at the beach, though it was safe to say that we found it difficult to enjoy our day knowing that we had to do the same trip in order to return back home.
+The most surprised passengers were two parents tightly gripping their 3-month-old baby!
+Thankfully, after 30 minutes of a rollercoaster journey, we all arrived safely at the beach, though it was safe to say that we found it difficult to enjoy our day knowing that we had to do the same trip in order to return home.